kimmyd70/linear-regression/README.md

 7. Show your regression model’s score.
 8. Draw at least three conclusions from your regression model.
 Questions to draw conclusions:
-- How does residual sugar affect sensory rating (1-10) of quality of wine?
+- How does residual sugar affect % alcohol of wine?
 - How does % alcohol factor into sensory rating (1-10) of quality of wine?
 - How does citric acid ("freshness") correlate to sensory rating (1-10) of quality of wine?
 - How does volatile acid ("vinegar") correlate to sensory rating (1-10) of quality of wine?